-The national minimum wage was above the poverty level but not sufficient to provide a decent standard of living for a worker and family.
+Wage and Hour Laws: The national minimum wage was above the poverty level but not sufficient to provide a decent standard of living for a worker and family.
 The national ombudsman reported that the minimum wage was not enough to make housing affordable.
 The government generally enforced minimum wage laws.
-The number of individuals living in a vulnerable situation increased as a result of the medical crisis caused by the COVID-19 pandemic.
-Single-parent families were among the most vulnerable groups.
-Caritas and the Andorran Red Cross provided meals and food rations to more than 1,200 persons per day from June to September.
+The number of individuals living in a vulnerable situation increased because of the medical crisis caused by the COVID-19 pandemic.
+The government enacted legislation creating mechanisms to assist companies and workers to deal with the economic impact of COVID-19.
+In an April study by the Social Observatory of Andorra, 38 percent of the population reported having financial difficulties.
+Youth and women as well as temporary workers were among the most vulnerable groups.

 Workers may work up to two overtime hours per day or 15 hours per week, 50 hours per month, and 426 hours per year.
-Penalties for wage and overtime violations were commensurate for those of similar crimes.
+Penalties for wage and overtime violations were commensurate with those for similar crimes.
+The Labor Inspection Office, within the Ministry of Presidency and Economy, has the authority to levy sanctions and fines against companies violating standards and enforced compliance.
+The office had enough inspectors and resources to enforce compliance.
+Inspectors had the authority to conduct unannounced inspections.

-The responsibility for identifying unsafe situations remains with occupational safety and health experts and not the worker.
+Occupational Safety and Health: The responsibility for identifying unsafe situations remains with occupational safety and health experts, not the worker.
 The law covers agricultural, domestic, and migrant workers.
 The Labor Inspection Office has the authority to levy sanctions and fines against companies violating standards and enforced compliance.
-The office had a sufficient number of inspectors and resources to enforce compliance.
+The office had enough inspectors and resources to enforce compliance.
 Inspectors had the authority to conduct unannounced inspections.
+Inspections for occupational safety and health were conducted by the same inspectors under the same authorities as wage and hours.
+The government effectively enforced occupational safety and health laws, and the penalties for violations were commensurate with those for crimes such as negligence.

-Penalties for violations were commensurate with those for similar crimes.
-As of the end of July, the Labor Inspection Office had received 33 complaints.
-As of July, the Andorran Social Security Fund had registered 4,604 workplace accidents, which led to 3,610 persons on sick leave from their workplace for an average of 25 days.
-There were no deaths registered.
+As of the end of August, the Labor Inspection Office had received 41 complaints.
+In 2020 the Andorran Social Security Fund had registered 5,870 workplace accidents, which led to 4,563 persons on sick leave from their workplace for an average of 24 days.
+One death was registered.